UCL/scikit-surgerydocker/.docs/source/replicable.rst

-Raplicable Results
+Replicable Results
 =======================

-From raplicable reproducible, I mean the process where same analysis script but different data is executed and the results are qualitatively same.
+From replicable reproducible, I mean the process where same analysis script but different data is executed and the results are qualitatively same.

 About selected project
 ----------------------